Slack-Pack algorithm for Meir-Moser packing problem: The rest auxiliary lemmas

 According to formula~\eqref{scom}, $S_{com}(t)\sim 1/t$ and by condition, $\gamma<3/2$.
 Therefore, with $t=O(n_0^\gamma)$ in view of Lemma~\ref{32} we conclude that

 Taking into account Corollary~\ref{corol1}, we conclude that with sufficiently large~$n_0$ inequality~\eqref{mainneq} is valid for all $t\in T_{crit}$, $t\leq t_0$. \end{proof}

-Let us now estimate the time moment~$t_0$, when the second stage starts. \begin{lemma} With any sufficiently large~$n_0$, $t_0< (1+\varepsilon) n_0^\gamma$, for any $\varepsilon>0$. \end{lemma} \begin{proof} The starting time moment of the second stage $t_0$ can be somewhat larger than~$t'$ for two reasons: either due to the delay of the order of magnitude of~$O(\sqrt{t'})$ caused by the fact that the cut-off stripe is already full with details, or due to the existence of a large number of endpoints, whose width exceeds~$w({\widetilde B})$.
+Let us now estimate the time moment~$t_0$, when the second stage starts. \begin{lemma} With any sufficiently large~$n_0$, $t_0< (1+\varepsilon) n_0^\gamma$, for any $\varepsilon>0$. \end{lemma} \begin{proof} The starting time moment of the second stage $t_0$ can be somewhat larger than~$t'$ for two reasons.
+First, there might be a delay of order $O(\sqrt{t'})$ caused by the cut-off stripe still being filled with details.
+The second possible reason is the existence of a large number of endpoints, whose width exceeds~$w({\widetilde B})$.
 Since the order of magnitude of the value added due to the first reason is only $O(\sqrt{t'})$, which is asymptotically neglectable in comparison with $t'$, it remains to consider only the second reason.

-Assume that we can pack in endpoints only details with indices ranging from $t'$ to $C t'$, where $C>1$ is some fixed number.
+Assume that we can pack in endpoints only details with indices ranging from $t'$ to $C t'$, where $C>1$ is some fixed number independent of $t'$.
 But then the total area of these boxes is asymptotically not less than

 Since $t'\sim n_0^\gamma$, this inequality contradicts Lemma~\ref{32}. \end{proof}